T-Mobile says it’s working to fix widespread network issues

-T-Mobile, one of the three largest mobile carriers in the U.S., said it’s working to fix a widespread “voice and data issue.”
+T-Mobile, one of the three largest mobile carriers in the U.S., said it’s working to fix a widespread network issue.

 The company’s president of technology, Neville Ray, tweeted Monday afternoon at around 4 p.m.
-Eastern Daylight Time that T-Mobile engineers hope to fix the problem soon.
+Eastern Daylight Time that T-Mobile engineers hope to fix the “voice and data issue” soon.
 At 6 p.m., Ray tweeted that data services were back up, but that calls and texts were still having problems.
 He recommended customers use WhatsApp, iMessage and other communications tools instead.

 The scope of the outage wasn’t clear, but Ray said it has affected customers around the country.
 T-Mobile representatives did not reply to further questions.